release-flow/azure-pipelines-extension/README.md

 The extension's [readme file](./extension/README.md) provides a user manual.

+## Installation

+You can install the extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=release-flow-dev.release-flow-tools).

 ## Build and Deployment

 Unsurprisingly, this repo uses Release Flow conventions :)